2003–04 Temple Owls men's basketball team

 The 2003–04 Temple Owls men's basketball team represented Temple University in the 2003–04 NCAA Division I men's basketball season.
 They were led by head coach John Chaney and played their home games at the Liacouras Center.
 The Owls are members of the Atlantic 10 Conference.

+On December 20, 2003, Temple lost to Miami (FL) in the Orange Bowl Basketball Classic 72-66.

-They finished the season 15–14, 9–7 in A-10 play, and reached the 2004 National Invitation Tournament.
+The Owls finished the season 15–14, 9–7 in A-10 play, and reached the 2004 National Invitation Tournament, where they lost in the first round to Rutgers 76-71.